liebig/cron/README.md

 ## Frequently Asked Questions

 ### Do I really need crontab or an online cronjob service
 Yes, you do.
-Differently to a Java application server for example, PHP only runs if it is executed.
+In comparison to a Java application server for example, PHP only runs if it is executed.
 If crontab or an online cronjob service provider calls PHP and starts the application, Cron can execute the jobs and will start the work.
 If PHP is not started, the application sleeps and nothing happens.

 ### What is the best interval to call the route or command?
 The best interval depends on your jobs.
 If one job should be executed every minute and another every five minutes, the route or command has to be called every minute.
-In general you have to find the the greatest common divisor of your jobs.
-Please don't forget to change the `runInterval` config value if the route or command is not called every minute (default value) and if you want to use Crons in time check.
+In general you have to find the greatest common divisor of your jobs.
+Please don't forget to change the `runInterval` config value if the route or command is not called every minute (default value) and if you want to use Cron's in time check.

 ### Cron is not running properly and returns `runtime` and `inTime` with value `-1`
 By default Cron prevents overlapping.
 This means that only one Cron instance will run at the same time.
 If another instance is called, Cron will not run and will return the runtime and inTime parameter with the value -1.
 On some Windows machines the deletion of the lock file fails and you have to disable this feature.
 Please have a look at the [prevent overlapping section](#preventoverlapping).